- Genome Browser

 Genome sequencing of thousands of viral samples has helped researchers study mechanisms of infection, transmission and response of the human immune system.
 We at the UC Santa Cruz Genomics Institute are responding to the urgency of biomedical research to develop treaments and vaccines for this devastating illness by fast-tracking visualization of genome sequences and analyses in the UCSC Genome Browser for SARS-Cov-2.
 We are also incorporating relevant biomedical datasets such as single-cell lung gene expression into the UCSC Cell Browser, and creating data tracks of COVID-19 annotations in our Human Genome Browsers.
 These annotations can further understanding of the human genetic determinants of infection susceptibility, disease severity, and outcomes.

 Since the beginning of SARS-CoV-2 circulation in humans, the viral genome has been accummulating mutations.
 Mutations identified as important medically and epidemiologically are displayed in SARS-Cov-2 browser tracks Variants of Concern and Spike Mutations.
 Investigations of antibody resistance of viral mutations are available in the Antibody Escape track collection.
+The alignment of the Pfizer and Moderna mRNA vaccine sequences to the SARS-CoV-2 genome can be viewed using the Vaccines track.

 See our SARS-CoV-2 introduction page for an overview of the resources offered.
 A manuscript describing The UCSC SARS-CoV-2 Genome Browser was also published in the September 9, 2020 issue of Nature Genetics.